Siddharthanmadhiyalagan/djangonproject-farmcom/README.md

 # djangonproject farmcom
- my project is helpful foe farmers and it acts as a intermediate b/w formers and peoples
+ my project is helpful for farmers and it acts as a intermediate b/w farmers and peoples